chopsueey/chopsueey/README.md

-# Experience with:

-babylonjs engine, npm, sass, bootstrap, DOM-manipulation

 ## In the process of:

 becoming a MERN-fullstack-wevdeveloper

+## Worked with:

+react, nodejs, sass, bootstrap, babylonjs

  ### Social
 [twitter](www.twitter.com "twitter")